anon-blue/anon.blue/README.txt

-                i now know you, and as
+                i now know you, and as we are use to, you are always right